digital-ai/release-integration-sdk-workshop/part-1/lab-3-setup-python-and-ide.md

 * Choose **Existing environment" and select the `...` icon on the right.
 Navigate to the virtual environment you just created, then select `bin/python3`

 You are now good to go to start coding!

+### Visual Code

+Follow the instructions from the [Visual Code Python tutorial](https://code.visualstudio.com/docs/python/python-tutorial) to install the Python plugin for Visual Code.

 ---
 [Next](lab-4-define-a-new-task-and-test.md)